decaby7e/wireguard-burner-digitalocean/README.md

 2. Create a secrets.json file in the script directory and fill out your appropriate information.

    2a.
-The script currently depends on SSH public and private key *files* in the script directory.
-       To create these: `ssh-keygen -t rsa -b 4096 -C "temp-ssh-key" -f privkey`

-   2b.
-Generate your SSH fingerpint: `ssh-keygen -l -E md5 -f privkey.pub`

-   2c.
 To create a Digital Ocean API key, [please see this tutorial](https://www.digitalocean.com/docs/api/create-personal-access-token/).

-3. Run the script! `./wg-burner`
+3. Run the script! `./run.sh`

 ## Future improvements

 - Add parameters to wg-burner.py to specify number of clients, time to keep server up, etc.

-- Steps 2a - 2b will be automated in the future with an additional script.

 - In the future, it is possible that I will move the Droplet object to its own repository with some additonal content.